satishtw-star/chatbot-ai/README.md

 3. Use the dropdowns to select two LLMs (OpenAI and Claude) and ask questions about VA benefits and services.

+Note: The chatbot starts with a fresh chat history each time you run it.
+Chat history is saved to `chat_history.json` during the session for later evaluation.

 ## LLM Comparison Dashboard

 After running the chatbot and generating chat logs, you can compare and analyze model responses and DeepEval scores using the included dashboard: